An Introduction to Power Platform Centre of Excellence (CoE)

 Low Code Strategy team: they ensure the Power Platform Strategy is aligned with organizational goals.
 They’re also responsible for adoption, change management, and finding new ways of working across the organization.

 Power Platform Nurture team: helps organization members adopt and use the Power Platform to build solutions.
 The goal here is to get your organization members off to a great start.
-This can be done through creating Yammer communities, providing mentorship to solution builders, and hosting app-in-a-day events.
+This can be done through creating Yammer communities (rebranding to Viva Engage), providing mentorship to solution builders, and hosting app-in-a-day events.
 If you’re looking for inspiration, we host XIAD events regularly.
 Sign up today to get in on the action.

 Re-usable Assets & Automation team: This team is important for efficiency.
 They’re concerned with setting up automation through Azure DevOps, holding architecture reviews with solution builders, and most importantly, creating a library of common templates and components.